Hacked Website Repair: Definitive Guide

 Undetected backdoors

-As we discussed in a previous section, backdoors are a big risk.
+As we discussed in a previous section, website backdoors are a big risk.
 Backdoors are basically loopholes in the website code that hackers exploit in order to gain access.
 These backdoors are usually injected through malware in one way or another.
 Since hackers design malware so that it stays hidden, backdoors often go undetected unless you have a strong security plugin.

 Vulnerabilities in themes and plugins